Lebanese Festival raising money for people affected by war in Lebanon

 The festival serves as an introduction to Lebanese culture for many and the celebration of the Maronite church.

-"Their have been Maronites and Lebanese in Louisiana for 150 years because of the port in New Orleans.
+"There have been Maronites and Lebanese in Louisiana for 150 years because of the port in New Orleans.
 Starting as people trading," Father Alex Harb of St. Charbel said.

 It's a church with a long history.